 Can sleeping on your side cause TMJ?

-Sleeping on your side can exacerbate your TMJ issues, but is not the sole cause of the disorder.
+Sleeping on your side can exacerbate your TMJ issues but is not the sole cause of the disorder.
 Sleeping on your stomach can also worsen your TMJ issues.
 The best sleeping position for someone with a TMJ disorder is sleeping face up, on your back.

 Schedule a Consultation for TMJ Therapy

-Consider the millions of dollars spent each year on over-the-counter pain relievers, doctors visits, and time missed from work because of undiagnosed TMJ dysfunction.
+Consider the millions of dollars spent each year on over-the-counter pain relievers, doctor visits, and time missed from work because of undiagnosed TMJ dysfunction.
 Contact our Massachusetts dentist near you at Apex Dental in Northborough for a consultation and to learn more about TMJ treatment.